by Tim Gilmore, 9/22/2017

 Technically, Irma wasn’t the first hurricane to hit Jacksonville since Dora in 1964, because Irma didn’t hit Jacksonville.
 Irma hit Florida.
 All of it.

 When I was 30, a hurricane weakened to a tropical storm, and you and I drove north and east to Fort George Island.
-We stood beside the unfinished slave-mistress tabby house and watched the wind and rain whip the trees in circles above a declivity in the earth where peacocks and peahens gathered in a circle, their heads down, all facing the center, as though observing an ancient pagan mass in some gothic novel by J.K.
+We stood beside the unfinished slave-mistress tabby house and watched the wind and rain whip the trees in circles above a declivity in the earth where peacocks and peahens gathered in a circle, their heads down, all facing the center, as though observing some ancient pagan mass in a gothic novel by J.K.
 Huysmans.

 I watched Matthew from my Riverside front porch.
 I watched Irma from the same front porch.